FP-Programming/ruby-on-rails-vagrant/README.md

 # A Virtual Machine for Ruby on Rails
-For education and entertainment purposes only.
-If you want a great Vagrant Ruby on Rails deployment go to [railsbox](https://railsbox.io/)
+For educational and entertainment purposes only.
+There are some other, fancier deployment options such as [railsbox](http://railsbox.io) if you know what you're doing, but this will help get you through the [Rails Tutorial](https://www.railstutorial.org/book) with a proven environment that doesn't require a lot of knowledge in Linux to set up.

 ## Introduction

 This project automates the setup of a development environment for creating a default frontend for Ruby on Rails itself.
 Using Vagrant and Virtualbox, simply "vagrant up" and begin editing your Rails Apps for a deployment.